United CEO expects more companies will heed Biden's call to vaccinate | Business

 United CEO expects more companies will heed Biden's call to vaccinate

-"A few weeks from now, this is going to be something that's widespread across the country because it's really just a basic safety issue," Kirby said told CNN after the meeting.
-United is among a growing list of U.S. companies mandating jabs for workers as COVID-19 cases and hospitalizations https://tmsnrt.rs/2WTOZDR soar in areas with low vaccination rates, mainly conservative states in the U.S. South.
+United Airlines Chief Executive Scott Kirby said he believes more U.S. companies and organizations will begin requiring COVID-19 vaccinations, after a meeting with President Joe Biden on the topic on Wednesday.

-United Airlines Chief Executive Scott Kirby said he believes more U.S. companies and organizations will begin requiring COVID-19 vaccinations after a meeting with U.S. President Joe Biden on the topic on Wednesday.
-"A few weeks from now, this is going to be something that's widespread across the country because it's really just a basic safety issue," Kirby said told CNN after the meeting.
+United Airlines Chief Executive Scott Kirby said he believes more U.S. companies and organizations will begin requiring COVID-19 vaccinations, after a meeting with President Joe Biden on the topic on Wednesday.
+"A few weeks from now, this is going to be something that's widespread across the country because it's really just a basic safety issue," Kirby told CNN after the meeting.

-United is among a growing list of U.S. companies mandating jabs for workers as COVID-19 cases and hospitalizations https://tmsnrt.rs/2WTOZDR soar in areas with low vaccination rates, mainly conservative states in the U.S. South.
-Kirby said Biden had asked those at the 30-minute meeting about their vaccination efforts and encouraged them to convince other business leaders to follow suit.
+United is among a growing list of U.S. companies mandating shots for workers as COVID-19 cases and hospitalizations https://tmsnrt.rs/2WTOZDR soar in areas with low vaccination rates, mainly conservative states in the U.S. South.
+Kirby said Biden had asked those at the 30-minute meeting about their vaccination efforts and encouraged them to persuade other business leaders to follow suit.

+Alaska Airlines, which employs about 20,000 people, said separately that it was looking closely at whether it would require that its employees be vaccinated.
+"If we do, the requirement would not be effective until at least one vaccine is fully approved by the FDA and would include appropriate religious and medical exemptions", an Alaska Airlines spokesperson said in an emailed statement.

-"I will have their backs and the backs of other private and public sector leaders if they take such steps," the Democratic president said last week.
-United announced https://www.reuters.com/business/aerospace-defense/united-airlines-makes-covid-19-shots-compulsory-us-employees-2021-08-06 its vaccine requirement for U.S.-based employees last week and Kirby said that while some have opposed, overall their response has been overwhelmingly positive.
+"I will have their backs and the backs of other private- and public-sector leaders if they take such steps," the Democratic president said last week.
+United announced https://www.reuters.com/business/aerospace-defense/united-airlines-makes-covid-19-shots-compulsory-us-employees-2021-08-06 its vaccine requirement for U.S.-based employees last week and Kirby said that while some had opposed the move, the overall response had been overwhelmingly positive.

-Mandating vaccines for passengers, however, would be more difficult, he said, citing logistical challenges.
+Mandating vaccines for passengers would be more difficult, he said, citing logistical challenges.
 Its major U.S. rivals, American Airlines, Delta Air Lines and Southwest Airlines, are encouraging employee vaccinations but not imposing them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)